jackhwl/WebComponent/From-Theory-To-Practice/Defending-Positions.md

       * We don't have to chase our losers - can recover elsewhere
       * Rolling credit amount is important
       * Re-assess assumptions frequently
+## Defending Trades Gone Bad-Rolling
+   * Defending Strangle
+      1. Roll up untested side (strangles)
+      2. Roll out to next cycle
+      3. Go inverted
+   * Defending an Iron Condor
+      * Tested on either side: Defined risk trade - let the probabilities play out.
+   * Defending a Wide Iron Condor
+      * Use same mechanics as a strangle
+   * Defending a Straddle
+      * Tested breakevens
+      * Invert position by rolling the untested call down (or untested put up) if little time remains roll inverted position to next cycle.
+   * Defending a Calendar
+      * If at least one cycles between the front and back
+        * Roll the short option to the following month to gain more credit and allow more time to be right.
+      * If no cycle between front and back
+        * Close out position look to redeploy